Russia admits to world's third-worst COVID-19 death toll

 The Rosstat statistics agency said that the number of deaths from all causes recorded between January and November had risen by 229,700 compared to the previous year.

-"More than 81 per cent of this increase in mortality over this period is due to COVID," said Deputy Prime Minister Tatiana Golikova, meaning that over 186,000 Russians have died from COVID-19.
+"More than 81 per cent of this increase in mortality over this period is due to COVID-19," said Deputy Prime Minister Tatiana Golikova, meaning that more than 186,000 Russians have died from COVID-19.

 Russian health officials have registered more than three million infections since the start of the pandemic, putting the country's caseload at fourth-highest in the world.